terribedore/gwg-r2-fend-project7-neighborhood-map/README.md

 # gwg-r2-fend-project7-neighborhood-map
 Neighborhood Map - Capstone Project for Udacity's Frontend Web Dev Nanodegree

+Special Thanks to my mentor and spouse, [Eric Andersen](github.com/chiveturkey) and to the inestimable Forrest Walker for his Youtube Walkthrough on integrating a non-google api (aka Four Square).

+This map will help you find FREE places to go and have an awesomely frugal date in the San Antonio area!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts